16 feet x 26 feet x 14 feet

 Suddenly, the spinning accumulation of parts becomes a rigid structure as the ropes become taught, pulled hard against the forces that seek to drive the bamboo outward.
 To the one spinning the piece, the cranking becomes suddenly effortless as the giant structure falls into balance.

-Fortunately, Centrifugal Piece was documented by 16mm film (see vimeo) shot at Norman Tuck's 1977 solo exhibition at OK Harris Gallery, NYC.
+Fortunately, Centrifugal Piece was documented by 16mm film (see above) shot at Norman Tuck's 1977 solo exhibition at OK Harris Gallery, NYC.

 Centrifugal Piece had been exhibited at: